davidavdav/GaussianMixtures.jl/README.md

 Elftal
 ======

-The project Elftal has a goal to produce a langauge recogntion system.
+The project Elftal has a goal to produce a spoken language recogntion system.
 We use it to make recognition system for the eleven official languages in South Africa.

 The goals is to write the bulk of the code in julia.